iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted151008/report.md

 > Nice concept, but poor execution on letting the public know it is available, and letting them know how the app works and what safeguards are in place to protect their privacy.
 To many people think the app will share personal information, so are unwilling to download it.
 This is making the app unusable as it was designed to be used.
 If only one person out of a hundred has downloaded it and is using it, then what use is having it on your phone?<br> :date: __2021-01-01 09:30:17__

 > Isn't invasive I'm just not sure its actually doing anything<br> :date: __2020-12-27 20:34:56__

-> Had to uninstall to fix bluetooth connection problems with Fitbit and car audio bluetooth<br> :date: __2020-12-23 07:59:57__